 Before writing this article I sat down and talked to one of my close friends, and a fellow Houdini artist.
-His name is Andrew Maynard.
+His name is Andrew.
 He's been working in the industry for a solid three years now.
 He's worked on a few different blockbuster movies such as Wonder Woman, John Wick 3, and X-Men: Dark Phoenix.
 He's probably one of the best complex simulation artists I know.
 Here is a few things I've picked up from him over the past year.
-I've been given permission to share some of this knowledge, and I'll be doing this through out the article, not just in this section.
+I'll be sharing some of this knowledge, and I'll be doing this through out the article, not just in this section.

 Focus.
 Don't be overwhelmed by what you know, or what you think you have to do.
 But find the easiest way for the solution.
 When applying this statement to abstract effects, it's important not to be overwhelmed by ideas.
 Too many ideas can lead to too many ideas to create the effect.